Shadow Works: Background

 Following the cancellation of the release of Utopia as her second studio album instead of an EP, Kerli left Island Records and joined Ultra Music, where she released some songs as a featured artist.
 Kerli eventually left Ultra and decided to become an independent artist.
 During this time she released her third EP Deepest Roots.
 This EP was released only as limited signed CDs as she wanted to please the fans who had pledged for the project after its delay.
 Deepest Roots featured all the singles released so far from the project ("Feral Hearts", "Blossom" and "Diamond Hard") as well as remixes, audio commentaries and the instrumental track Journey Through the Elven Kingdom.
 The original version of the album was intended to be released around 2016-2017, but this version ended up being scrapped.

-In 2018 she joined the label Seeking Blue, which ended up publishing the album.
+In 2018, she joined the label Seeking Blue, which ended up publishing the album.
 Kerli considers Shadow Works as her third studio album, as she also still considers Utopia as the second.

 Composition

-Shadow Works is a relative return to Kerli's first album Love Is Dead and her EP Kerli, which has a gothic sound deeply rock-inspired sound, however, the album features more electronic sounds, akin to her EP's Utopia and Deepest Roots.
+Shadow Works is a relative return to Kerli's first album Love Is Dead and her EP Kerli, which has a gothic, deeply rock-inspired sound, however, the album features more electronic sounds, akin to her EP's Utopia and Deepest Roots.

 Kerli described the album as “an exploration of (her) own shadow, it’s a collection of music designed to connect the listener to their own disowned parts and to honor their hidden self.
 I explore the feelings of victim-hood, co-dependence, lust, guilt and defeat.
 There are also frequencies that symbolize the eventual triumph over darkness.
 The vocal scapes that start, part and end the collection are designed to bring the listener into a meditative state so that Shadow Work can be performed.”